runette/simpleNDB/docs/IMAGES.md

 As part of the change to Python 3 and idiomatic use of Python - you also do not have dev_appserver anymore.
 This means more work setting up the dev environment.

-The Google Cloud SDK does NOT provide a storage local emulator.
+The Google Cloud SDK does NOT provide a Storage local emulator.
 Therefore - you have to use the production system and set up development databases yourself.

 For authentication - you need to create and download a JSON token for the service account for your GCP project from the console.